 Dietary changes and Bowel Issues

 Any needed changes to your diet will depend on what sort of surgery you have had.
 If your anus and rectum have been removed, adjustments to your regular diet may be needed.
 A regular, balanced diet is recommended for individuals with colostomies, just as it is recommended for individuals without them!

 If part of your bowel has been removed, your stools may become more watery as your body is no longer able to absorb as much water.
 Many thrivers have found that sanitary pads or adult diapers prove very useful during this time, not only to help manage any accidents, but also to provide peace of mind.

 Foods that cause gas may be problematic if you have a colostomy, and it will probably take a little experimentation to discover what works with your system and what does not.
 Remember that sometimes the issue may not be with the food itself, but with the way it has been prepared, such as with added fat, for example.
 Gas-causing foods typically include:

 - High fiber fruit and vegetables, particularly raw.

 - Rich/fatty food.

-If you are having issues, your doctor can help direct you to a dietitian who can provide further help and guidance for your diet.
-Keeping a food diary before your visit, including how certain foods make you feel or any digestive issues you are having and their timing, can help maximise your time with the dietitian.
+If you are having issues, your doctor can help direct you to a dietician who can provide further help and guidance for your diet.
+Keeping a food diary before your visit, including how certain foods make you feel or any digestive issues you are having and their timing, can help maximize your time with the dietician.
 You may notice a pattern emerge around certain foods and make adjustments to your diet to help you feel better.